rossmacarthur/powerpack/README.md

 powerpack build --release
 ```

-Now you can link it.
-The following will symlink the `workflow/` directory to
+Now you can link it to Alfred.
+The following will symlink the `workflow/`
-the Alfred preferences folder.
+directory to the Alfred preferences folder.
 ```sh
 powerpack link
 ```

+Now you can run the workflow from Alfred ✨!

 To package a `.alfredworkflow` file for release you can run the following.
 ```sh
 powerpack package
 ```

+The release will be available at `target/workflow/myworkflow.alfredworkflow`.

-## GitHub Action
+## 👷 GitHub Action

 [`setup-powerpack`][setup] can be used to install `powerpack` in a GitHub
 Actions workflow.
 For example: